Improve productivity and profitability

-Held biannually, the expos aim to highlight the latest livestock technology innovations, demonstrate technology that is readily available to producers, and facilitate the adoption and use of technology by beef, wool and sheep producers to increase business efficiency, profitability and productivity.
+The expos will showcase the latest livestock technology innovations, demonstrate technology that is readily available to producers, and facilitate the adoption and use of technology by beef, wool and sheep producers to increase business efficiency, profitability and productivity.

-Expo Tech Talks will cover topics such as:
+As part of the Expo a series of Tech Talks will cover topics including:

 - implementation of electronic Identification (eID) for profitability and productivity

 - smart tags